karineek/AccelerQ/README.md

 #### Full-Evaluation

 This script runs the full optimisation for all systems and both QE implementations.
-This can take around 1 week to finish.
+This can take around 1 week to finish on a CPU.
 ```
 cd Artifact_Experiments
 chmod 777 phase_3_full.sh